-- a.
+a.
 Applicability.
 This rule constitutes national primary drinking water regulations, and it establishes requirements for filtration and disinfection in addition to the filtration and disinfection requirements in 567-43.5(455B).
-The requirements of this rule are applicable beginning January 1, 2005, unless otherwise noted, to all PWSs using SW or IGW, in whole or in part, and which serve less than 10,000 people.
+This rule is applicable beginning January 1, 2005, unless otherwise noted, to all PWSs using SW or IGW, in whole or in part, and that serve less than 10,000 people.
 This rule establishes or extends TT requirements in lieu of MCLs for the following contaminants: Giardia lamblia, viruses, HPC bacteria, Legionella, Cryptosporidium, and turbidity.
-The TT requirements consist of installing and properly operating water treatment processes which reliably achieve: - (1) At least 99 percent (2 log) removal of Cryptosporidium between a point where the raw water is not subject to recontamination by SW runoff and a point downstream before or at the first customer for filtered systems; and - (2) Compliance with the profiling and benchmark requirements in 43.10(2) and (3). - b.
+The TT requirements consist of installing and properly operating water treatment processes that reliably achieve:

+(1) At least 99 percent (2 log) removal of Cryptosporidium between a point where the raw water is not subject to recontamination by SW runoff and a point downstream before or at the first customer for filtered systems; and b.
 Prohibition of new construction of uncovered intermediate or finished water storage facilities.
 Systems required to comply with this rule may construct only covered intermediate or finished water storage facilities.
 For the purposes of this rule, an intermediate storage facility is defined as a storage facility or reservoir after the clarification treatment process.